jssteinberg/termcwd/README.md

 (like the default of both Neovim and Vim).

-To always start in insert mode:
+To always start termcwd's returned terminal in insert mode:

 ```vim
 let g:termcwd_insert = v:true
 ```

-To never start in insert mode (only for Neovim):
+To never start it in insert mode (only for Neovim):

 ```vim
 let g:termcwd_start_insert = v:false